Bejeweled 3: Release

-PopCap released the game also for iOS with the title Bejeweled on December 7, 2011.
+PopCap released the game also for iOS with the title Bejeweled on December 7, 2011, then for Android on December 19, 2014.
 It originally contained only three game modes: Classic, Zen, and Diamond Mine.
 However, future updates to the app added Butterflies, Lightning, Poker, and Ice Storm to the game.
-In 2015, the app was renamed Bejeweled Classic, to differentiate it with the then-upcoming Bejeweled Stars.
-An iPad version of the game, Bejeweled Classic HD (originally Bejeweled HD) was released in 2012.
+In 2015, the app was renamed Bejeweled Classic to differentiate it with the then-upcoming Bejeweled Stars.
+An iPad and Android tablet version of the game, Bejeweled Classic HD (originally Bejeweled HD) was released in 2012.
 Exclusive features to these versions include exclusive badges and Boosts that can help the player during gameplay.
 Boosts can be obtained by watching advertisements or can be purchased in the form of microtransactions.

-The Xbox 360 version of Bejeweled 3 is playable on Xbox One and Xbox Series X/S through the Backwards Compatibility Program, and was one of the first games to be selected at launch.
-Bejeweled 3 is also included as a game on the EA Play subscription service.
+The Windows Phone 7 version of the game as an Xbox Live title, called Bejeweled Live (not to be confused with the game of the same name for Windows 8), was released on October 29, 2010, predating the release of Bejeweled 3 by two months (60 days).
+It had similar gameplay to the iOS version of Bejeweled 2.
+The game was later re-released for Windows Phone 8 as Bejeweled Live + and as a timed Nokia exclusive (Nokia Lumia phones only) on February 18, 2013, with gameplay similar to Bejeweled Classic.

+The PC version of the game was ported to select Chinese Android-based TVs by the now-defunct company Transmension Games, which earlier released complete ports of other PopCap games such as Bejeweled 2, Peggle, Zuma, Feeding Frenzy 2 and Plants vs. Zombies.
+This version supports gamepads and remote controls.
+It was unofficially localized to English and can be played with touch screen in Android's phone and tablet.

+Nominations and awards

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Bejeweled 3 for "Casual Game of the Year".